7h30th3r0n3/Evil-M5Core2/slave/README.md

 Cardputer use the GPS to link each reiceived information to a CSV compatible with Wigle in wardriving.
 Or create a pcap file with all EAPOL captured inside.

+### `slave_deauth_hopping.ino`
+This script handles a slave device that performs deauthentication (deauth) attacks on different WiFi channels dynamically, constantly changing the channel (hopping).

+### `slave_deauth_hopping_atoms3.ino`
+A variant of the `slave_deauth_hopping.ino` script, optimized for the AtomS3 microcontroller.
+This script use the screen of the AtomS3.

+### `slave_deauth_static.ino`
+This script performs deauthentication attacks on a static WiFi channel.
+The slave stays on a single channel to execute its attacks.

+### `slave_gps_channel_static.ino`
+This script enables the slave to collect GPS data while remaining on a static WiFi channel.
+It can be used for scenarios where geolocating access points on a specific channel is required.

+### `slave_gps_hopping.ino`
+This script combines WiFi channel hopping with GPS data collection.
+The device dynamically switches channels while sending detected APs.

+### `slave_gps_hopping_atoms3.ino`
+An AtomS3-adapted version of the `slave_gps_hopping.ino` script.
+Same but with avatar face.

+### `slave_sniffer_channel_static.ino`
+EAPOL sniffer that remains on a static WiFi channel.
+It captures EAPOL packets on this channel and send it to cardputer for centralization of captured data.

 ## Tested on:
 - **AtomS3**: [Buy here](https://s.click.aliexpress.com/e/_DnDXSKJ)
 - **AtomS3 Lite**: [Buy here](https://s.click.aliexpress.com/e/_Dm0e95D)